 This claim is mostly false.
 There is nothing to substantiate it in terms of the experience of voters around the world.
-Over 80% of countries in the Organization for Economic Development (OECD) use proportional systems.
+Voters in over 80% of countries in the Organization for Economic Development (OECD – the western democracies) use proportional systems.

 However, the formula to determine the winners is more complex than first-past-the-post.

 When opponents say “it’s complicated”, they can mean:

 - How easy it is for voters to fill out their ballot